Updated August 1, 2024

 Great salespeople focus on “reading” customers’ personalities and adjusting their sales techniques based on the personality type.

-For example, Drivers require a different selling approach than Amiables do.
-Take note of how various kinds of people react differently to sales approaches, and alter your techniques accordingly.
+For example, Drivers require a different selling approach than Amiables.
+Consider how various kinds of people react differently to sales approaches and alter your techniques accordingly.

 7. Don’t act desperate